ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 By clicking **Billing History**, you can download all of your invoices and save them in PDF format.

 For further billing support, please contact the Blue Box Support Team, and we will be happy to assist you.
 To add additional line items to your infrastructure, we also invite you to contact the Blue Box Support Team.
-We will create a new contract and help you get set up.
+We will create a new contract and help with your setup process in any way that we can.